SandwichGouda/Data/Data.md

 ##### IPsecmore...

+#### Network layer Protocols

+##### Internet Protocol (IP)

+- The most ubiquitous protocol over the internet !
+- The aren't many protocols other than IP $

+##### Internet Control Message Protocol (ICMP)

+- ICMP is used to debug IP.
+- Essentially, its packets are used and sent whenever an IP packets encounters a problem.
+  * For instance, if a packet has a TTL (Time To Live) equal to $t$, it will jump on at most $t$ hops before being discarded.
+  * Each hop (router encountered) decreases the TTL of 1, until the last one, that discards it (TTL = 0)
+  * The packet will then die without the reciever recieving it.
+  * In such situation, equippments are then configured to send ICMP packets, to warn the sender that its packet has reached its TTL and was
+  * The `traceroute` packet and command leverages this to be able to trace the route of a packet !
+  * Indeed, what `traceroute` does is that it sends the same packets with TTLs equal to 1,2,3,4,... until the packets reach destination.
+  * Then, thanks to ICMP, `traceroute` knows on which router the $n$-th packet had TTL = 0 :
+  * i.e., what is the $n$-th hop on the route to destination !

+#### Transport layer protocolx

+##### TCP

+- The TCP protocol establishes a connexion between two hosts.
+  * To establish the connexion, the protocol uses a **three way handshake** :
+  * SYN : The client attempts to establish a connexion with a remote host (server) by sending a first packet SYN (Synchronized).
+The SEQ number of this packet is **random**, let us denote it $A$.
+  * SYN-ACK : The servers responds to the client with a packet SYN-ACK packet (Synchronize, Acknowledge).
+The ACK number is the sequence number of the previous packet incremented by 1 : $A+1$.
+The SEQ number of the SYN-ACK packet is a random number $B$.
+  * ACK : Finally, the client sends an ACK packet to the server, that acknowledges the previous packet.
+Its SEQ number will be $A+1$ and its ACK number will be the $B+1$.
+  * This protocol defines synchronized SEQ and ACK numbers for both the client and the server !
+  * Note that according to this protocol there's only one possibility for SEQ and ACK numbers for both the client and the server !
+  * From now on, all packets will be sent using SEQ and ACK numbers $A+n$ and $B+n$ for the reciever and $B+n$ and $A+n$ respectively.
+- Then,

 ### VLANS

 - VLANs are used in an effort to apply the hardware virtualization principle to layer-2 networking to create Software Defined Networking.
 Software Defined Networking is Computer Network's analog of Software-defined radio and Software-defined data centers.